Camino de Costa Rica – Day 0

 We turned off the main road and soon were driving along vast banana plantations on dirt roads.
 We passed a few places where our “trail” crosses or parallels the road.
 It is going to be hot tomorrow.

-We loaded our gear on a boat at Goshen dock (Muelle Goshen) and made our way to some very rustic cabins along the edge of the Rio Madre de Dios.
-That river joins up with the Pacuare River just before flowing into the Carribean.
-We discovered that across the river from the cabins was a small dock and path that lead to the northern Pacuare Reserve station – a turtle conservation group.
-We spent the rest of the day relaxing and doing our best to communicate with the people here.
+We loaded our gear on a boat at Goshen dock (Muelle Goshen) and made our way to some very rustic cabins that are referred to either as Julio’s Cabins or Aventuras del Caribe on Google maps.
+The cabins are set deep inside the Rio Madre de Dios a couple of kilometers from the mouth to the Caribbean.
+That river joins up with the Pacuare River just before flowing into the Caribbean.
+We discovered that across the river from the cabins was a small dock and path that lead across the narrow isthmus to the northern Pacuare Reserve station – a turtle conservation group.
+We spent the rest of the day relaxing and doing our best to acclimate to the tropical climate and communicate with the people running this place because we didn’t speak much Spanish and they didn’t know much English.

 We spent the night in our cabin, mosquito free and listening to the sounds of the surrounding jungle.